 Claire Foy (Sawyer Valentini), Joshua Leonard (David Shrine/George Shaw), Jay Pharaoh (Nate Hoffman), Juno Temple (Violet), Amy Irving (Angela Valentini), Polly McKie (Nurse Boles), Gibson Frazier (Dr Hawthorne), Aimee Mullins (Ashley Brighthouse), Myra Lucretia Taylor (Counselor), Sarah Stiles (Jill), Mike Mihm (Steve), Robert Kelly (Steve’s Partner), Lynda Mauze (Dolores), Matt Damon (Detective Ferguson), Colin Woodell (Mark)

-Sawyer Valentini has moved from Boston to Pennsylvania in order to get away from David Shrine who began stalking her after she volunteered at a hospice, reading for his late father.
-She has a comfortable bank job but is beset by irrational fears of seeing David everywhere she turns.
+Sawyer Valentini has moved from Boston to Pennsylvania in order to get away from David Shrine who began stalking her after she volunteered at a hospice where she would read to his late father.
+She has a comfortable bank job but is beset by irrational fears, seeing David everywhere she turns.
 She goes to a counsellor to get help dealing with her fears only to find that the papers she has signed at the end of the session have committed her to the Hyland Creek psychiatric facility for 24 hours observation.
 Her protests that this is a mistake fall on deaf ears with the staff.
 Because of her struggle against being restrained, she is declared as a risk to herself and others and the committal extended to seven days.
-She is even more horrified when she discovers that one of the nurses is David Shrine, now claiming to be George Shaw.
+She is even more horrified when she discovers that one of the nurses is David Shrine, now calling himself George Shaw.
 He insists he is not and nobody listens to her protests.
 With everybody around her thinking she is crazy, Sawyer tries to get someone to take her seriously as David begins stalking her again.

 The one thing that most publicity that was written about Unsane made mention of was that it was shot on an iPhone – in particular, the iPhone 7 Plus.
 There have been entire films shot on mobile phone videocameras before – most notably Uneasy Lies the Mind (2014) and Tangerine (2015) – but to my knowledge Unsane is the only one that had a wide theatrical release (where it earned a modest $12 million globally).
 Steven Soderbergh is a director who is constantly fascinated with new ways of making films.
 Nevertheless, shooting by iPhone makes Unsane essentially a gimmick film.
 I mean, I don’t see a lot of directors – except maybe no-budget ingénues – leaping on this as the next technological breakthrough.
 In watching the film, the quality of photography looks no different from most of the other shot-on-digital films I watch so I don’t see any real value in discussing the merits of this.
 Instead, let us turn to the aspect that tended to get overlooked in everybody’s fascination with Soderbergh shooting on an iPhone, which is how Unsane works as a thriller/psycho film.